STForScratch/ScratchTools/README.md

 </div>

 ### About Us
 We're a browser extension for the Scratch website that makes Scratch look, work, and feel even better.
-We're fully customizeable, so you can build the Scratch website based on just how you want it to look!
+We're fully customizable, so you can build the Scratch website based on just how you want it to look!
 We're the fastest-growing browser extension for Scratch, and we're run by the community!
 Anyone can build a feature!

 ### Installing
 There are multiple ways of installing.